 soothing for anything irritated or inflamed.
 In today's world of digestive issues, it is especially valuable.
 Taken internally it can coat irritated and inflamed areas like the throat and digestive tract.
 People have replaced their harsh antacids with natural slippery elm lozenges or tea to reduce excess acid and reflux problems.
 It can also improve digestion, reduce irritable bowel syndrome, bloating, upset stomachs, diarrhea, and constipation.
-Sometimes it can even work as an anti-parasitic agent "sliding parasites right out of the digestive tract" according to herbalist healing process, otherwise the bark will dry out and become hard.
+Sometimes it can even work as an antiparasitic agent "sliding parasites right out of the digestive tract" according to herbalist

+Steven Foster.
+Externally, it can be applied in poultices to wounds, boils, burns, canker sores, and other eruptions.
+Field surgeons in America's Revolutionary War used it for gunshot wounds.
+The poultice must be kept moist to help the healing process, otherwise the bark will dry out and become hard.
 As an interesting side note, Midwestern Indians found that if they added a little of this to their rendered fat while it was cooking, the final product would not go rancid as easily.